-Advanced Audit Guide × Select the types of issues that you want to hide Audit Guide Filters: Code Quality Issues Code Quality Issues Database Inputs Serialization Issues Denial of Service Issues File System Inputs Denial of Service Attacks Heap Inspection Attacks Environment Variable Inputs Property File Inputs Taint from Command-Line Arguments J2EE Bad Practices V Hide code quality issues.
-Poor code quality leads to unpredictable behavior, poor usability, and an opportunity for an attacker to stress the system in unexpected ways.
-AuditGuide can hide code quality issues if you are not concerned with them.
-Enable if you are not concerned with code quality issues.
-This Audit Guide Filter will hide 122 issues Filters: Issue Matches If kingdom contains code quality Then hide issue 122 Wizard Mode OK Cancel a.
+Advanced Audit Guide ×

+elect the types of issues that you want to hide

+Audit Guide Filters: Code Quality Iss sues

+Code Quality Issues ^ Hide code quality i ssues.

+Database Inputs Poor code quality leads to unpredi ctable behavior, poor

+Serialization Issues usability, and an opportunity for an

+Denial of Service Issues system in unexpected ways.
+Audit(quality issues if you are not concer

+File System Inputs Enable if you are not concerned wi

+Denial of Service Attacks

+Heap Inspection Attacks

+Environment Variable Inputs

+Property File Inputs

+Taint from Command-Line Arguments

+J2EE Bad Practices

+□ Inconrictent Implementation Irruer € >

+This Audit Guide Filter will hide 122 i ssues

+Filters: Issue Matches

+If kingdom contains code quality Then hide issue 122

+Wizard Mode ОК Cancel

+a.
 In the Audit Guide Filters list, select the types of issues you want to filter out and ignore.